 A good, basic smoothie combination for patients with gastroparesis is a blend of 1/2 cup of smooth, fruit-flavored yogurt with one small frozen banana, advises the University of Virginia Health System Digestive Health Center.
 Thin with orange juice, milk or, if you need to increase your protein intake, whole milk that's been fortified with nonfat instant dry milk.
 Use 1 cup of the dry milk powder for every quart of regular milk.
 Other options include equal parts strawberry, raspberry and blueberry yogurt blended with regular milk, or rice milk combined with frozen bananas, strawberry yogurt and lemon juice.

-Gastroparesis patients who are diabetic will need to monitor their blood sugar carefully when they include smoothies in their diet.
+People with gastroparesis and diabetes will need to monitor their blood sugar carefully when they include smoothies in their diet.
 They may need to opt for sugar-free ingredients and reduce or eliminate the canned fruit, bananas and fruit syrups from their smoothie recipes.
-A diabetic should contact her doctor immediately if she notices fluctuations in her blood sugar.
+People with diabetes should contact their doctor immediately if they notice fluctuations in their blood sugar.

 Individuals who've developed gastroparesis due to bariatric surgery will also need to be careful about consuming smoothies since they are not permitted any form of sugar while on the diet.
 They should avoid fruit and use only products that are either unsweetened or that contain sugar substitutes.